-This post walks through a real-world use case, explaining how to handle both simple and complex field mappings using the Contentstack Algolia Marketplace App, and shares best practices to help you create scalable, relevant search experiences.
+This post walks through a real-world use case and explains how to handle both simple and complex field mappings using the Contentstack Algolia Marketplace App.
+We will also cover several best practices to help you build scalable and relevant search experiences.

 Use Case: Mapping the “Author” Content Type

-Let’s consider a typical use case where you have an Author content type in ContentStack, and you want to surface author data in a search listing component on your website’s "Teams" page.
+Let’s consider a common scenario where you have an Author content type in Contentstack and want to surface author information within a search listing component on your website’s Teams page.

 Content Type: Author